nkusibob/powerplant-coding-challenge/ReadMe.md

   }
 ```

-but for the last you can use only 2 powerplants
+but for the last test you can use only 2 powerplants instead of the initial list of 6 powerplants !
 ```javascript
 {
   "load": 500,